NxPKG/khulnasoft-docs/content/style-guide/formatting/code-conventions-and-format.md

 # Code conventions and format

-Use the conventions described below throughout Cloudflare product content.
+Use the conventions described below throughout Khulnasoft product content.

 ## Angle brackets ( < and > )